wnbo9/DAP-S/README.md

-# Deterministic Approximation of Posteriors using Pseudo Importance Resampling (DAP-PIR)
+# DAP-PIR: Deterministic Approximation of Posteriors with Pseudo Importance Resampling

 ## Overview

-`dap` is an R package that helps users to fit linear models.
-It can be used to carry out linear regression and output the details of the fitting result.
-Furthermore, it can carry out analysis of covariance (ANOVA) and there is also a function `lm_anova_fit` to facilitate ANOVA.
-In `mypackage`, there is also an internal dataset `mt_cars` to help illustrate to usage of `mypackage`.
+In genetic fine mapping, identifying causal variants remains a key challenge due to computational limitations.
+Here, we introduce a novel method, DAP-PIR, which builds upon the Sum of Single Effects (SuSiE) results by integrating pseudo-importance resampling (PIR) to efficiently explore models with high probability.
+Specifically, DAP-PIR leverages SuSiE's variational approximation to identify high-priority SNPs in independent effects and refines posterior probabilities through the deterministic approximation of posteriors (DAP) based on pseudo importance resampling (PIR) strategy.

 ## Installation

-To get a bug fix or to use a feature from the development version, you can install the development version of `mypackage` from GitHub.
+The `dap` package implements the algorithm of DAP-PIR.
+You can install the development version of `dap` from GitHub.

 ``` r
 # install devtools